Last Updated on

 Clothing Optional: Nothing is posted indicated a clothing requirement.

 Camping: No. This is strictly a day use area on Taos Pueblo property.
 Respect the posted rules.

 Although the water here is tepid rather than hot, these pool are absolutely mesmerizing.
 Ponce de Leon Hot Springs are like an enigma in the middle of nowhere.
 The name of this spot is deftly attributed to the conquistador Juan Ponce de Leon, the first governor of Puerto Rico, who allegedly searched for The Fountain of Youth.

-Directions: From Las Vegas take NM Route 65 north about 5 miles to the village of Montezuma.
+Directions to Montezuma Hot Springs: From Las Vegas take NM Route 65 north about five miles to the village of Montezuma.
 Just past Montezuma are parking areas on the shoulder of NM Route 65; look for several signs on the right side of the road behind the guardrails.
 You will likely see other vehicles parked here.